UK Grandparent Access Rights in 2021 – (what you NEED to know)

 Step 1 – Mediation Information & Assessment Meeting (MIAM)

-As stated, if you are going to make an application to the court, you will have to have tried mediation with an accredited mediator, unless you are exempt.
+As stated, if you are going to make an application to the court, you will have to have attempted mediation with an accredited mediator, unless you are exempt.
 If mediation has not been successful, you will be issued with a mediation certificate, which will allow you to make the application to the courts.
-The average cost for a Mediation Information & Assessment Meeting (MIAM) is around £120.
+The average cost for a Mediation Information & Assessment Meeting (MIAM) ranges from £100 – £300.
+At Direct Mediation Services, we charge £120 per person per session.

 Step 2 – C100 Application

+If mediation fails and you are issued with a certificate, then your next step will be to complete an application to court.
 The C100 application form can be found online.
 You can either complete it online or print it out.
-The form can be quite daunting, but we have written a guide, which may be of help when completing the form.
-It is on this form that you are required to seek leave of the court to make the application.
+The form can be quite daunting, but we have written a useful guide, which may be of help when completing the form.
+If you would like to discuss completing the C100 form, please give us a call and we can point you in the right direction.
+As stated, you will need to apply for permission to make this application, which will require a supplementary form – the C2.
 Always remember that the child is at the centre of all proceedings and therefore it is best to focus on why the child should have contact with you, not why you should have contact with the child.

 Step 3 – CAFCASS (Children and Family Court Advisory and Support Service)